dflores112/DanielFlores/README.md

 <h2>Similar Homes 🏡 </h2>

 <p>
-  For this project I with two other engineers where we developed a housing listing service and each built a custom component using React and deployed using AWS and Docker from scratch.
+  For this <a href="https://github.com/dflores112/similarHomes">project</a> I with two other engineers where we developed a housing listing service and each built a custom component using React and deployed using AWS and Docker from scratch.
 I enjoyed working with Styled-Components while devloping my carousel service and built a custom modal to display saved homes.
 We held daily standups, performed code reviews, and used Enzyme-Jest testing.
 </p>

 ---